greg-raven/grus/_posts/2006-04-08-feinstein-vote-no-on-the-hagelmartinez-proposal.md

 ---
-title: 'Vote no on the Hagel/Martinez proposal'
+title: "Vote no on the Hagel/Martinez proposal"
 layout: post
 categories:
 - Letters